gorriecoe/silverstripe-devbuildkey/README.md

 Dev build key provides 2 options for processing dev build.

 1. Run in new tab (default)
-2. Run in background.
-This option runs via ajax and only opens a new tab if it fails.
+2. Run in background via ajax and only open a new tab if dev build fails.

 To run in background apply the following yaml settings.
 ```